gu-app-club/blog/src/posts/IP-encodings.md

 ## Why this is cool

 Just something different!
-Could be used to spoof IP addresses and trick browsers.
+This could trick system that track strictly on the conventionaly IP address scheme that's used.

+### More
+For more products like this, visit https://github.com/mdulin2/encode-library